 ii Key items for disclosure

-The legislative backdrop set out in the UK Financial Services Act 2012 (FSA) makes it a criminal offence for any person knowingly or recklessly to make a statement, promise or forecast that he or she knows to be misleading, false or deceptive; or dishonestly to conceal any material facts, if he or she does so for the purpose of inducing, or is reckless as to whether it may induce, another person to engage in investment activity.17
+The legislative backdrop set out in the UK Financial Services Act 2012 (FSA) makes it a criminal offence for any person knowingly or recklessly to make a statement, promise or forecast that he or she knows to be misleading, false or deceptive; or dishonestly to conceal any material facts, if he or she does so for the purpose of inducing, or is reckless as to whether it may induce, another person to engage in investment activity.19

 Furthermore, a misrepresentation can occur under English law when an untrue statement of fact or law is made that induces the other party to enter into a contract and suffer a loss.
 An action for misrepresentation can be brought in respect of a misrepresentation of fact or law.
 There are three types of misrepresentation: fraudulent misrepresentation, negligent misrepresentation and innocent misrepresentation.
 If a party is found to have made a misrepresentation that induced another party into entering in a contract, there are various remedies that may be awarded by the courts depending on which type of misrepresentation has been found to have occurred.
 Generally, the remedies for misrepresentation are rescission or damages according to the form of misrepresentation.

 In addition, it is usual for a UK-domiciled manager to be authorised by the UK financial services regulator, the Financial Conduct Authority (FCA).
-It would also have to comply with the FCA’s rules, including the wide-ranging Principles for Business, which include obligations to pay due regard to the information needs of clients and to communicate information to them in a clear, fair and non-misleading manner, and with legislation and rules implementing the AIFMD that prescribe certain information disclosure requirements.
+It would also have to comply with the FCA's rules, including the wide-ranging Principles for Business, which include obligations to pay due regard to the information needs of clients and to communicate information to them in a clear, fair and non-misleading manner, and with legislation and rules implementing the AIFMD that prescribe certain information disclosure requirements (including post-Brexit).

 US securities laws and other legislation relating to disclosure and fiduciary duties, while outside the ambit of this chapter, would also be pertinent, as most UK offerings would be extended to US investors, and thus misstatements, omissions or other misleading content may lead to SEC enforcement, federal or state action or civil action.
 European jurisdictions typically also impose similar 'anti-fraud' requirements.

-As such, it is important that the manager performs a verification exercise to ensure that the investor has subscribed on the basis of the best available facts, and thereby minimises the risk of damages claims, recession claims or regulatory sanctions should the fund fail to perform as anticipated.
+As such, it is important that the manager performs a verification exercise to ensure that the investor has subscribed on the basis of the best available facts; the manager thereby minimises the risk of damages claims, recession claims or regulatory sanctions should the fund fail to perform as anticipated.
 As part of this, the manager will review the offering documents and other related promotions to ensure that all facts and circumstances that will be relevant to a potential investor have been adequately disclosed without material omissions, that all statements of fact are accurate, that statements of opinion are reasonable and are honestly held by those to whom they are attributed, and that all inferences that can be drawn from any of those statements are themselves accurate.

 The main key items for disclosure to investors are usually set out in the final form offering memorandum, which would typically set out:

-- a the investment highlights, providing a detailed discussion of the investment strategy for the fund and the process by which investments will be made;
+- the investment highlights, providing a detailed discussion of the investment strategy for the fund and the process by which investments will be made;

-- d a market overview, so as to provide investors with a macro view of the investment therein;
+- a market overview, so as to provide investors with a macro view of the investment therein;

-- f legal and tax matters, describing various regulatory and tax considerations in making an investment in the fund;
+- legal and tax matters, describing various regulatory and tax considerations in making an investment in the fund;

-- g risk factors, so as to make the investors aware of the risks inherent in an investment in the fund; and
+- risk factors, so as to make the investors aware of the risks inherent in an investment in the fund; and

 In parallel to this process, it is common for the manager to establish a data site (usually electronic) containing further information on the manager, track record, executives, legal documentation and structure of the offering.
 Certain investors also tend to issue their own document and information requests in the form of a due diligence questionnaire (DDQ), which the manager must complete and return.
-Indeed, so common has the DDQ approach become that some managers now pre-complete a ‘standard’ DDQ for inclusion in the data site so as to expedite the due diligence process.
+Indeed, so common has the DDQ approach become that many managers now pre-complete a 'standard' DDQ for inclusion in the data site so as to expedite the due diligence process.
 The same considerations as to the accuracy of information provided in the offering memorandum apply to the information provided in the data site or DDQ responses.